dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 * Is a useful starting point for UI-based apps.
 * Is the only route template needed for many web UI apps.
 For larger web UI apps, another route using [Areas](#areas) if frequently all that's needed.

-<xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> automatically assign an **order** value to their endpoints based on the order they are invoked.
+<xref:Microsoft.AspNetCore.Builder.ControllerEndpointRouteBuilderExtensions.MapControllerRoute*> and <xref:Microsoft.AspNetCore.Builder.MvcAreaRouteBuilderExtensions.MapAreaRoute*> :

+* Automatically assign an **order** value to their endpoints based on the order they are invoked.
+* Don't expose the [RouteEndpoint.Order](xref:Microsoft.AspNetCore.Routing.RouteEndpoint.Order*). `RouteEndpoint.Order` is only exposed for [attribute routing](#ar). <!-- review required. -->

 Endpoint routing in ASP.NET Core 3.0 and later: